Welcome to today's edition of the Rush 24-7 podcast.

 But the news is that Al Gore went in there to meet Ivanka Trump to discuss climate change policy.

-Now you go back to Trump's meeting at the New York Times, you know, where he was going back and forth in a quasi argument with that little pinch, Arthur Schultzberger, Schultzberger believing that massive new storms are the result of man-made climate change, and Trump said there's always been storms, aren't there?
+Now, you go back to Trump's meeting at the New York Times, you know, where he was going back and forth in a quasi-argument with that little pinch, Arthur Schulzberger, Schulzberger believing that massive new storms are the result of man-made climate change.

 There's always been storms.

-And that little Pinch said, Not like this, nothing like this.
+And that little pinch said, not like this, not like this.

 The global warming hoax is being further established as just that, the man-made aspect of it.

-But Al Gore is apparently at Trump Tower right now, in a confab with Ivanko.
+But Al Gore is apparently at Trump Tower right now in a confab with Ivanka.

 Don't go away.

-And for those of you new to the program, and once again, the latest official ratings are we're not supposed to get into specifics.
+And for those of you new to the program, once again, the latest official ratings, we're not supposed to get into specific.

 Well, that's actually kind of the old school.

-You can mention it now because it's such a different method uh ratings to take it.
+You can mention it now because it's such a different method rating to take it.

-The latest report, we have we have it's incredible.
+Latest report, we have, we have, it's incredible.

-The uh the audience growth here, it goes to me to rivals the early days of the program in terms of the rapidity with which new people are joining the program.
+It goes to means it rivals the early days of the program in terms of the rapidity with which new people are joining the program.

-Therefore, uh, those of you new, every Christmas season, Mannheim steamroller featured in our bumper rotation, some of the finest instrumental Christmas music.
+Therefore, those of you knew, every Christmas season, Mannheim Steamroller featured in our bumper rotation some of the finest instrumental Christmas music.

 I happen to love the Christmas season.

-It's uh it dates back to the romanticized aspects of my childhood with it.
+It's dates back to the romanticized aspects of my childhood with it.

 I won't bore you with the details of that.

-But uh Chip Davis and the guys, I've been with them on tour now and then, and uh even gave me a jacket one in Chicago, one of their performances are just fabulous.
+But Chip Davis and the guys I've been with him on tour now and then and even gave me a jacket in Chicago, one of their performances.

-If you ever have a chance to catch them in person in concert, Manheim Streamroller, well worth it.
+If you ever have a chance to catch them in person in concert, Mannheim Steamroller, well worth it.

 Now, the way that happened, technically speaking, Hillary gained 89 votes, but lost 86 for a net gain of three.